 - Clear out the gap or vacuum it to ensure no debris remains in the hole slated for the new board.

 - Set the replacement board next to the hole so the grooved side lines up with the tongue of the intact board nearest the hole.
 If the new board must be cut to fit, as may be the case near a wall, measure and mark it for cuts.

 - Cut the board to size as needed using a circular saw, jigsaw, or handsaw.
 Cut the bottom of the groove off the replacement board.
 For some flooring, a utility knife is enough to do the trick, but for others, a jigsaw works best.

 - Test fit the board in the hole.
 Make adjustments as needed to get it to fit into the hole.

 - Lift the new board back out of the hole and apply a bamboo-flooring adhesive to the back side.
 Press the board back in place.
 If you prefer not to permanently adhere the board to the subfloor, apply glue along the tongue edge of the nearest adjacent board.

 - Secure the new board in position using weights or heavy-duty tape as appropriate until the glue dries.

 Preventing Future Damage

-The best way to prevent scratches on a bamboo floor is to sweep it at least several times per week.
+The best way to prevent scratches on a bamboo floor is with regular cleaning, including sweeping several times per week.
 Kick off shoes once you have entered the home and place your shoes on a mat near the door.
 At the very least, encourage all household members and guests to wipe their feet on the doormat before walking indoors.
 Pick up rocks or small debris when you notice them.

 Use felt furniture pads under furniture that may slide or shift during use.
 For chairs that slide, such as at the dining room table, add protective feet or felt to the bottom of each chair leg.
-Chair legs are common causes of minor floor scratches.
+Chair legs commonly cause minor floor scratches.